Class Action Suit Filed Against Apple Over the Keyboards in MacBook Pro and MacBook Laptops - Slashdot

 People may say "Hey, just don't eat cookies while browsing, and don't take your MacBook to the beach", but why should I have to sacrifice my quality of life to accommodate Apple's crappy keyboards?

+Think about your onerous "I don't like laptops made with shitty keyboard design" expectation next time you buy a laptop that says Shitty Keyboard on the box.

+Oh wait, that made zero sense.
+Wow, what kind of dumbfuck would think it did?

 What are your experiences with the new Apple KB?
-(Score:2)
+(Score:1)

 I considered getting a new MacBook last year and typed a little on the new keyboards.
 All in all I felt they were an improvement.
 I am also the type of person who keeps their devices relatively clean and tidy.
 Which has me wondering: Are these accusations grounded in facts?
 Are the new keyboards susceptible to failure due to dust and dirt?
 What are your experiences if you've got one of those?